 Associate Professor, University of Siena

-In addition to the host and funding institutions, the Promoting Geodiversity workshop is supported by:
+In addition to the host and funding institutions, the Promoting Geodiversity workshop was supported by:

 International Association of Geomorphologists

 International Geodiversity Day will enable coordinated activities to take place worldwide.
 Bringing together people, communities, organisations, and countries across the world, it is expected that International Geodiversity Day will include: